LinKupah/Demo-repo1/README.md

-# Initiating the file from local repo and then pushing it to github.
+# Initiating the file locally and then pushing it to github.

 Okay, Let's go!!!